bhisaac/5eFP/5eFP-SRD.md

 ### Elemental Attunement

 Your patron bestows you the ability to adapt elemental energies within the spells you cast from the Primordial expanded spell list.
-Whenever you cast a spell from the Primordial expanded spell list that deals energy damage, you may choose to replace the energy type with the type preferred by your patron (Phoenix: fire, Laviathon: cold, Zaraton: acid, and Elder Tempest: lightning).
+Whenever you cast a spell from the Primordial expanded spell list that deals elemental damage (fire, cold, acid, or lighting) damage, you may choose to replace the damage type with the type preferred by your patron (Phoenix: fire, Laviathon: cold, Zaraton: acid, and Elder Tempest: lightning).
+Spells you cast ignore damage resistance to your patron's preferred damage type.

-Spells affected by this feature lose any secondary effects.
+Spells modified by this feature lose secondary effects unrelated to elemental damage.
 For example, a cold _fireball_ no longer ignites combustibles within the spell's area of effect.
 Similarly, an acid _thunderwave_ does not push creatures or unsecured objects and no longer generates a thunderous boom.
+A lightning _acid arrow_, however, still deals additional lightning damage at the end of the creature's next turn.

 # Wizard